MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/overview-features-apis.md

 <!-- ------------------------------ -->
 #### Document title

-In WebView2 you can find out when the title for the current top-level document has changed.
+Your app can detect when the title of the current top-level document has changed.

 ##### [C#](#tab/c-sharp)